Carotid endarterectomy (CEA) is

 - You will be placed on the operating

 table, lying on your back.
-Your head will be raised slightly and turned away from the side
+Your head will be raised slightly and turned away from

 to be operated on.